- Pets and Animals

 This is the third article about the birth of new lambs.
 I always get a bit exited when the lambing season is about to begin.
 I know the period wherein the lambs will be born, but I never know exactly when.

-I like to give names to my lambs and for the last three years I named them after the internet friends I've met here on the Squidoo website.
+I like to give names to my lambs and for the last three years I named them after the internet friends I've met on web.

 I used only one ram this year, because I had no opportunity to make two groups of ewes this year.
 Putting two full grown rams together in with about 10 ewes, they only would fight themselves to death while making out who's the boss.
 Besides that you wouldn't be able to tell which lambs belong to which ram.